-In 2023 and 2022, certain expired inventories with total cost of P14.1 million and P22.4 million, respectively, were destroyed under the supervision of duly authorized representatives of the Bureau of Internal Revenue (BIR) and the Department of Environment and Natural Resources.
-The said loss on destruction of expired inventories is presented as Write-off of inventories under the Administrative Expenses account in the statements of comprehensive income (see Note 12.2).
+In 2024 and 2023, certain expired inventories with total cost of P20.4 million and P14.1 million, respectively, were destroyed under the supervision of duly authorized representatives of the Bureau of Internal Revenue (BIR) and the Department of Environment and Natural Resources.
+Portion of the said loss on destruction of expired inventories is presented as part of Losses on inventory write-down under the Administrative Expenses account in the statements of comprehensive income (see Note 12.2).

-An analysis of the inventories charged to Cost of Goods Sold for the years ended December 31, 2023 and 2022 is presented in Note 12.1.
+An analysis of the inventories charged to Cost of Goods Sold for the years ended December 31, 2024 and 2023 is presented in Note 12.1.